Joyce Brabner: Other works

 She and Pekar later published work in Jason Rodriguez's "Postcards" series, as well as an anthology (with Pekar, Ed Piskor and others) called The Beats (Farrar, Straus and Giroux, 2008).

-In addition, Brabner's nonfiction comic book Second Avenue Caper: When Goodfellas, Divas, and Dealers Plotted Against the Plague won the 2014 Lambda Literary Award.
-Illustrated by Mark Zingarelli, the book was published in 2014 by Hill & Wang.
-With Pekar, she co-authored and appeared as herself in an opera performed by Real Time Opera in January 2009.
-The event was broadcast on the Internet from Oberlin College on January 31, 2009.
+With Pekar, she co-authored and appeared as herself in an opera performed by Real Time Opera in January 2009; the event was broadcast on the Internet from Oberlin College on January 31, 2009.

-She helped finish and publish two of Pekar's posthumously published works, Harvey Pekar's Cleveland (Zip Comics/Top Shelf 2012) and Not the Israel My Parents Promised Me, (Farrar, Straus and Giroux, July 2014).
-Also anticipated is another posthumous comic book from Pekar, other autobiography by Brabner, and new work with Danielle Batone.
+She helped finish and publish two of Pekar's posthumously published works, Harvey Pekar's Cleveland (Zip Comics/Top Shelf Productions, 2012) and Not the Israel My Parents Promised Me, (Farrar, Straus and Giroux, July 2014).
+In addition, Brabner's 2014 nonfiction comic book Second Avenue Caper: When Goodfellas, Divas, and Dealers Plotted Against the Plague was given the Lambda Literary Award for "LGBT Graphic Novel" at the 27th Lambda Literary Awards in 2015.
+Illustrated by Mark Zingarelli, the book was published by Hill & Wang.

-From 2015 to 2018 Joyce would perform on storytelling and comedy shows that also featured Kevin Meaney, Marina Franklin, Lydia Lunch, Aparna Nancherla, Nonye Brown-West and Cassie J. Sneider.
-These shows took place at Ralph's Rock Diner (Worcester, MA) and venues in and near Boston the shows were produced and hosted by comedian Matthew Flynn, and the shows were often called Guerrilla Theatre or Thought Bomb.
+From 2015 to 2018 Brabner performed in storytelling and comedy shows that also featured Kevin Meaney, Marina Franklin, Lydia Lunch, Aparna Nancherla, Nonye Brown-West, and Cassie J. Sneider.
+These shows took place at Ralph's Rock Diner (Worcester, Massachusetts) and venues in and near Boston.
+The shows were produced and hosted by comedian Matthew Flynn, and the shows were often called Guerrilla Theatre or Thought Bomb.

+After writing the foreword for Joe Biel's memoir, Good Trouble: Building a Successful Life and Business with Autism, Brabner published The Courage Party: Helping Our Resilient Children Understand and Survive Sexual Assault with Biel's press Microcosm Publishing in 2020 (co-authored with her foster daughter Danielle Batone).
+At the time of her death, Biel and Brabner had been planning to reissue out-of-print books and new posthumous comic books from Pekar and other unreleased work.

 Awards

 In 1995, Brabner and Pekar shared a Harvey Award (named after cartoonist Harvey Kurtzman) for "Best Original Graphic Novel" for Our Cancer Year.
 In 2011, Brabner was awarded an Inkpot Award in recognition of her work in comics.
-Second Avenue Caper: When Goodfellas, Divas, and Dealers Plotted Against the Plague won the 2014 Lambda Literary Award.
+Second Avenue Caper: When Goodfellas, Divas, and Dealers Plotted Against the Plague won the 2015 Lambda Literary Award.

 In popular culture

 Brabner was portrayed by actress Hope Davis in the film adaptation of American Splendor (2003), and also appeared as herself in some scenes.
 Davis' performance was met with critical acclaim, and she was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture.

-Brabner appeared as herself in the 2015 documentary Call Me Lucky being interviewed about comedian and fellow activist Barry Crimmins.
+Brabner appeared as herself in the 2015 documentary Call Me Lucky, being interviewed about comedian and fellow activist Barry Crimmins.